atrac17/Integer_Video_Modes/README.md

 ## MiSTer.ini Recommended Settings:

-In-conjunction with the provided video modes, the following options are recommended; results may vary based on display type.
+In-conjunction with the provided video modes and settings defined in the pre-configured `MiSTer.ini` files the following options are recommended; **results may vary based on display type**.
 These settings will result in `vsync_adjust=2` keeping the native core timing based on the calculated video mode.

 ### 120Hz Capable Displays